LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 1. Open this link to the [Microsoft Store](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q) and select `Get` to install `Ubuntu`.

 ## Launch Ubuntu
-To complete the initialization of your newly `Ubuntu`, launch a new instance.
+To complete the initialization of your newly installed `Ubuntu`, launch a new instance.
 You can do this by typing `ubuntu` in your Windows search bar:

 ![start](assets/start.png)